pikesley/mutilator/README.md

 Content will be returned as comma-separated values thus:

     source,mutilated
-    "This sentence is just a test","Tihs secnntee is just a tset"
+    This sentence is just a test,Tihs secnntee is just a tset

 ####`text/html`